LittleKingsguard/Eternity-Core/Systems/DiceEngine/Tiers/SpendingTiers/Damage.md

-If an attack would inflict Distraction on a target, instead inflict Stress.
+If an attack would inflict Distraction on a target, instead inflict Overload.
-If it would already inflict Stress, two additional Tiers may be spent to instead force the target to spend Plot Armor equal to the damage.
+If it would already inflict Overload, two additional Tiers may be spent to instead force the target to spend Plot Armor equal to the damage.